aM-aShakur/E-Commerce/README.md

 # E-Commerce
 Software Engineering 2 Project

+# Work in Progress
+* add dropdown for login and cart buttons in the header

 # Make a local repo to commit new changes (needs to be done only once):
 * git remote add origin https://github.com/aM-aShakur/E-Commerce.git
 * git pull origin main